-Sarma is a modern mediterranean restaurant offering up delicious tapas, and is the sister of the famous Oleana restaurant in Cambridge.
+Sarma is a modern Mediterranean restaurant offering up delicious tapas, and is the sister of the famous Oleana restaurant in Cambridge.
 We went to both for research purposes, and I have to say, I preferred Sarma.
 Oleana was beautiful, but Sarma has more character.
 Definitely better for a younger crowd!

-The decor is bright and colourful, with a great bar and a few communal spots.
+The decor is bright and colorful, with a great bar and a few communal spots.
 In addition to the regular menu, servers come around with various tapas to grab right from their tray, dim sum style.

 State Park in Cambridge